Augustin Drakpe

-Career
+Club career

 Drakpe joined the academy at Sparta in 2013 and progressed through the age group teams before moving to Jong Sparta.
-He made his professional debut in the Eredivisie for Sparta Rotterdam on 22 April, 2022 in a 2-0 defeat against FC Twente.
+He made his professional debut in the Eredivisie for Sparta Rotterdam on 22 April 2022 in a 2–0 defeat against FC Twente.
 In May 2022 Drakpe signed a new contract with Sparta to keep him with the club until the summer of 2024, with the option of another season for the club.

+On 15 January 2025, Drakpe signed a contract with Dordrecht until 30 June 2026, with an option to extend for the 2026–27 season.

 International career

 Born in the Netherlands, Drakpe is of Togolese descent.
-He was called up to the Togo under-23 national football team in 2021 for matches against Tajikistan and Malawi.
+He was called up to the Togo U23s in 2021 for matches against Tajikistan and Malawi.
+He was called up to the senior Togo national team for a set of 2026 FIFA World Cup qualification matches in September 2025.